AVINASH-P-1912/M3_WipercontrolSystem/5_Report/README.md

 # Abstract

-A windscreen wiper  is a device used to remove rain, snow, ice, washer fluid, water from a vehicle's front window.
-Almost all motor vehicles, including cars, trucks, buses, train locomotives, and watercraft with a cabin—and some aircraft—are equipped with one or more such wipers, which are usually a legal requirement.
-The prior system required manual wiper activation,by changing the frequency it results in the operation of bringing up the wiper speed is varied .The objectives of this project are to upgrade the older cars system by providing automatic wiping system, to improve the system by using sensor with actuator and to design a basic program that will fully operate with the system.
-The concept of this proposed wiper system is similar with other existing conventional wiper.
-In spite of removing water from windscreen, this system also will be upgraded to an automatic control system by using a Peripheral Interface Controller.
+A windshield wiper is a device that cleans the front window of a car by removing rain, snow, ice, washer fluid, and water.
+Almost all motor vehicles, including cars, lorries, buses, railroad locomotives, and watercraft with a cabin—as well as some aircraft—have one or more such wipers, which are usually required by law.
+The previous technology needed manual wiper activation; adjusting the frequency results in a variable operation of raising the wiper speed.
+This project seeks to improve the system of older cars by providing automated wiping, to improve the system by using a sensor with actuators, and to build a basic software that will completely work with the system.
+This proposed wiper system's principle is comparable to those of other existing conventional wipers.Despite removing water from the windscreen, this system also will be upgraded to an automatic control system by using a Peripheral Interface Controller

 # INTRODUCTION
-  The operational speed of a wiper is controlled by a wiper speed control system in accordance with frequencies.
-The pulse signal is digitally processed to provide a control signal.
-A wiper driver circuit receives the control signal and adjusts the operational speed or timing in line with it.
+ A wiper speed control system regulates the operational speed of a wiper based on frequencies.
+To generate a control signal, the pulse signal is digitally processed.
+The control signal is received by a wiper driving circuit, which then adjusts the operational speed or time accordingly.
 # SOFTWARE REQUIREMENTS
  STM32 CUBE IDE
 # COMPONENTS